fsprojects/FSharp.AWS.DynamoDB/README.md

 let sResults = table.Scan <@ fun r -> r.Started.Value >= DateTimeOffset.Now - TimeSpan.FromMinutes 1.  @>
 ```

-Values can be updated using quoted update expressions
+Values can be updated using quoted update expressions:

 ```fsharp
 let updated = table.UpdateItem(<@ fun r -> { r with Started = Some DateTimeOffset.Now } @>,
                                 preCondition = <@ fun r -> r.DateTimeOffset = None @>)
 ```

-Or they can be updated using the `UpdateOp` DSL
+Or they can be updated using the `UpdateOp` DSL,
-which is closer to the underlying DynamoDB API
+which is closer to the underlying DynamoDB API:

 ```fsharp
 let updated = table.UpdateItem <@ fun r -> SET r.Name "newName" &&& ADD r.Dependencies ["MBrace.Core.dll"] @>